 Barbeyrolles was acquired in 1977 by Régine Sumeire.
-This 12 hectares vineyard, located at the foot of the village of Gassin, is a preserved spot of magical beauty on the Saint-Tropez peninsula.
-The wine comes from an organic agriculture phoughing with horses.
+This twelve hectares vineyard, located at the foot of the village of Gassin, is a preserved spot of magical beauty on the Saint-Tropez peninsula.
+The wine comes from organic agriculture phoughing with horses.

 The family cookbook “Vigneronne et Gourmande” written by Regine Sumeire in 2006, can give ideas about food and wine.